AmrMaghraby/GSoC_2021_Red_Hen_Lab/README.md

 2. cd phase 2
 3. Install `requirements.txt` file by `pip install requirements.txt`

-Now we are ready for training and testing.
+Now we are ready for testing our pipeline.
-#### Training
-Now we can train the model by follwoing the steps below :

-1. Module load singularity
-2. singularity shell GSOC.img
-3. source activate pyscene_env
-4. python getOptimalThreshold.py ‘path/to/directory/contain/mp4/files’ ‘path/to/directory/contains/test/csv/files/to/calculate/accuracy’

 #### Testing
-Now we can test the model by follwoing the steps below :
+Now we can test the pipeline by follwoing the steps below :

 1. Module load singularity
 2. singularity run GSOC.img video_dir